PhantomBot/custom-modules/pokemonSystem/README.md

 ___
 ##**Favorite Pokémon**
 You can set any Pokémon as a favorite in your team by typing **!setpokemon (Pokémon)** and if you want to unfavorite that Pokémon just type **!resetpokemon**.
-Setting a Favorite Pokémon comes with benefits such as: (Main Fighter: Attacks and Fefends when a Pokémon is not specified in battle), Bond % Boost and the ability to see your favorited Pokémon stats with **!pokemon**
+Setting a Favorite Pokémon comes with benefits such as: Increasing the Bond level with your Pokémon and setting it as:
+(**Main Fighter:** Attacks and Defends when a Pokémon is not specified in battle)
+**!pokedex**  will let you see your favorite Pokémon's stats otherwise show a random Pokémon.
 ___
 ##**Teams**
 A team is like a team with your favorite Pokémon.
 A team can only have up to ***6 Pokémon***.